Put us to the test

 How much work is expected from you?

-One of the biggest differences between providers is how much manual effort they expect from you.
+One of the biggest differences between solutions is how much manual effort they expect from you.

 • Are you responsible for uploading, naming, and organising all your contracts?